T24085/ProjectTribes/README.md

 # Project Tribes

 This repository contains a collection of static HTML pages for the community around **Tribes 3: Rivals**.
 Each page focuses on tournament information, team rosters, or related utilities.
-Because all files are static, you can simply open them in a web browser—no web server or build step is required.
+Most pages remain fully static, but the repo now includes a small Node.js server that stores custom teams and montage links.

 ## Pages